canonical/platform-engineering-docs/engineering-practices/documentation/readme-guidance.rst

 The README template
 ~~~~~~~~~~~~~~~~~~~

-If you create a new charm using the ``is-charms-template-repo``, then your new
+If you create a new charm using the ``platform-engineering-charm-template``, then your new
-repository will contain the `README template <https://github.com/canonical/is-charms-template-repo/blob/main/README.md>`_
+repository will contain the `README template <https://github.com/canonical/platform-engineering-charm-template/blob/main/README.md>`_
 that you can use as guidance.

 Pre-existing charms that were created prior to the inclusion of this template